variantstudios/wisdomwaysacupuncture.com/_posts/2016-11-21-acupuncture-for-fertility-what-does-improving-egg-quality-really-mean.md

 layout: post
 ---

-Of all the great things that acupuncture can do to help fertility, one of them is improving your egg quality.
+Of all the great things that acupuncture can do to help [fertility](/conditions-treated/acupuncture-for-fertility/){: target="_blank"}, one of them is improving your egg quality.

 ## Acupuncture for Fertility: the goal isn’t to just get pregnant